Jessica Fellowes

 Jessica Fellowes (born 1974) is an English author and freelance journalist.
 She is the niece of Julian Fellowes (Baron Fellowes of West Stafford).

 Career

-Fellowes was assistant editor of Marketing Business from October 2000 to July 2001; co-ordinating editor of "Night & Day" for The Mail on Sunday from November 2001 to January 2003; and deputy editor of Country Life magazine from June 2004 until March 2008.
+Fellowes was assistant editor of Marketing Business from October 2000 to July 2001; coordinating editor of "Night & Day" for The Mail on Sunday from November 2001 to January 2003; and deputy editor of Country Life magazine from June 2004 until March 2008.

 She was a columnist for The London Paper, and also writes for the Daily Telegraph, Telegraph Weekend, Psychologies and The Lady.
+Her work includes public speaking, celebrity interviewing, and a lifestyle writing.

 The Mitford Murders is her debut series as a novelist.